satvikandi/Hello/README.md

 ![Alt text] [img14]

 The threshold to kill the canary, that runs on canary_server's port 5000, has been set to 90 to match against the current CPU utilization.
+The '*forever stop*' command is used to kill the canary based on threshold.
 The canary is killed once this threshold is crossed.

 ![Alt text] [img15]